awuehler/juke.lute/999.songs/README.md

     Mavericks-Dance_The_Night_Away(lute).abc

-Be aware that a tune can be prefixed as "Traditional" (instead of <Artist_Name>) when the historical composer(s) are unknown and/or search engine results are lacking which are needed to help pin-point any authoritative references in question.
+Be aware that many a tune may be prefixed as "Traditional" (instead of <Artist_Name>) when the historical composer(s) are either unknown and/or search engine results are lacking any directions which help to pin-point an authoritative source of reference.

-  - Yes, of course "Traditional" could be further segmented into "Irish", "Folk", "Bluegrass", "Classical", & etc.
+  - Yes, of course "Traditional" could be further segmented into other tags such as "Vintage", "Folk", "Bluegrass", "Medley", & etc.
     - This (re)naming is an exercise left to the reader to (re)organize the *.abc files accordingly